MrKaszeba19/PapajLang/README.md

-statusln | Same as above and end the line. statusfull | Print the stack in a more "beautiful" and detailed way. newln | Start a new line
+statusln | Same as above and end the line. statusfull | Print the stack in a more "beautiful" and detailed way. newln | Start a new line tilleof | As above
-Xn | Do the next thing n-times. ('n' is a constant integer value, n >= 1) X* | Do the next thing until the end of input (very risky and permitted only in console app) tilleof | As above